What is supervision?

 A working agreement between supervisor and practitioner during which the practitioner can discuss and reflect on their client work, receive feedback and, where appropriate, guidance.

-The term “Client” in the ASIS Ethical Codes refers to any person who pays for Member-Practitioner services, or acts as a Client for a Member-Practitioner who is in training, and includes individual Clients, workshop participants, online course participants, supervisees and mentees.
+The term “Client” in the ASIS Ethical Codes refers to any person who pays for practitioner services, or acts as a Client for a Member who is in training, and includes individual Clients, workshop participants, online course participants, supervisees and mentees.

 Benefits of supervision

-Supervision provides a confidential space for you to:
+Supervision provides a confidential space for practitioners to:

-• reflect on your client interventions and on ways to improve professional effectiveness
+• Reflect on client interventions and on ways to improve professional effectiveness

 Why supervision is essential

-• practitioners are often working alone & confidentiality means that they cannot openly discuss their clients
+• Practitioners are often working alone & confidentiality means they cannot openly discuss their clients

 ASIS recommendations for supervision

-It is the responsibility of Members to ensure they meet the requirement and keep a personal log.
-If a Complaint was brought against a Member-Practitioner, ASIS may request proof of supervision.
-A member who does not meet the minimum supervision requirements would be in breach of the Ethical Codes and therefore their agreement as an ASIS Member.
+It is the responsibility of members to ensure they meet this requirement and keep a personal log.
+A member who does not meet the minimum supervision requirements is in breach of the Ethical Codes and therefore their agreement as an ASIS Member.

 Supervision frequency